Jose Altuve Preview, Player Props: Astros vs. Mariners

 - The pitching staff for the Mariners has a collective nine K/9, the ninth-best in MLB.

-- The Mariners have the second-ranked team ERA across all league pitching staffs (3.72).
+- The Mariners' 3.71 team ERA ranks second across all MLB pitching staffs.

-- Mariners pitchers combine to give up 131 home runs (1.1 per game), the sixth-fewest in the league.
+- The Mariners allow the sixth-fewest home runs in baseball (134 total, 1.1 per game).

-- The right-hander last appeared on Tuesday against the Kansas City Royals, when he went 4 1/3 innings, allowing four earned runs while giving up seven hits.
+- The right-hander last appeared on Wednesday against the Kansas City Royals, when he went five innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.